-In this project, we took these ideas and methods a step further, by not only trying to recreate the texture but also the looks inside the painting.
-Creating in that way a world in which wherever you went or looked, you experienced the sensation of being inside a painting, uniting 2D and 3D.
+In this project, we took this ideas and methods a step further, by not only trying to recreate the texture but also the looks inside the painting.
+Creating in that way a world in which wherever you went or looked, you experienced the sensation of being inside a painting, uniting the 2D and the 3D.

-Actually, this is not a new concept, however most of the 3D works that try this method are static images or videos, an impressive technique and design without a doubt but it's a shame that you can't go around the world they created.
+Actually, this is not a new concept, however most of the 3D works that try this are static images or videos, an impressive tecnique and design without a doubt but it's a shame that you can't go around the world they created.

 Once we have limited what we want to do and the feeling we want to get, it's time to gather references and styles.